demonwife/Rokenbok-Archive/site/content/set/maker-rok-blocks-2015.md

 title: Maker ROK Blocks
 year: 2015
 description: >-
   Announcing our brand new Maker ROK Blocks set that is perfect for kids that enjoy building and tinkering.
-Maker ROK Blocks is also part of our new line of Maker Series products designed to inspire a love of making and encourage budding engineers.  - See more at: http://www.rokenbok.com/shop/rok-blocks/maker-rok-blocks#sthash.gi4WjQHV.dpuf
+Maker ROK Blocks is also part of our new line of Maker Series products designed to inspire a love of making and encourage budding engineers.
 archiveLinks:
   - name: 05/08/2015
     link: https://web.archive.org/web/20150508101524/http://www.rokenbok.com/shop/rok-blocks/maker-rok-blocks